TIPS AND ADVICE

 Colleen Wood attended and distilled a myriad of panels at the 2019 MPSA on "How to Survive in Grad School" into a helpful blog post of key themes.

-Preparing for, Understanding, and Surviving the Job Market:
+Preparing for, Understanding, and Surviving the Academic Job Market:

 Based on my experiences on the Political Science job market and advice I received, I wrote up some advice aimed at demystifying the process.
 Take its contents with a grain of salt; I'm by no means an expert.